February 3, 2012

 As a teacher of course we know what the attack will be, after all we call forth a student volunteer and say, "Attack me with an over-hand knife strike with your right arm."
 Now that sort of takes away the element of surprise, just a bit, does it not?

 After a while, without even realizing it, we begin to anticipate the attack, we are so ready that in a sense we preempt the attack.
 This is not the likely situation on the street.
+We want to look good in front of our students so without even realizing it we are anticipating the attack and making an unrealistic beautiful defense.

 Thus when I train, even though of course I know that attack is coming, I mentally try to relax myself and not anticipate anything.
 Let me honest, in some of my video clips I see that my stomach almost looks too big (for my size) but I realize that is because I am trying to totally relax my body.
 Often I am distracting myself by thinking of something unrelated to Krav Maga.
 And then, the student comes in with the attack.
 I do this to make it as natural as possible.
 One of the points I stress with my students is – "Do not anticipate the attack too much.
-You grabbed him too soon, it was obvious you saw this coming, you must relax and just flow with the technique.
+You grabbed him too soon, it was obvious you saw this coming, you must relax and just flow with the technique."

 I recently saw a video of a well-respected Krav Maga instructor.
-He was teaching a technique where you dive in to preempt an a knife attack to the stomach.
+He was teaching a technique where you dive in to preempt a knife attack to the stomach.
 To me this looked very dangerous; you are diving forward towards a knife!
 What if you misjudge or have bad timing or the guy redirects his attack?

-How do such habits develop?
+How do such bad habits develop?

 They develop as part of the "Teacher Trap", the teacher knows what is coming and without realizing it he anticipates the attack – creating a very unrealistic technique.